salva133/TI-IPBoost/README.md

 | `.gitattributes` | Automatic LF normalization for text files |
 | `.github/workflows/` | Validation on every push and pull request, release on a version bump |

-Nothing under `.github` belongs to the mod, and none of it is JSON — the validator's settings live in the workflow rather than in a file beside the templates, because the game's mod manager would try to read such a file as a template.

 All four template files are listed in `ModInfo.json` under `TemplatesToConcatArrays`.
 They do not replace the vanilla data — they are appended to the existing arrays, which keeps the mod compatible with other mods as long as those do not use the same `dataName` entries.